Major: Atmospheric and Oceanic Sciences B.S.

 Examples of upper division Physics courses that may be particularly useful are listed below; other upper division Chemistry courses are eligible by petition.

-Phys 114.
-Mechanics of Wave Motion and Sound.
+PHYSICS 114.
+Mechanics of Wave Motion and Sound

 Examples of upper division Mathematics courses that may be particularly useful are listed below; other upper division Chemistry courses are eligible by petition except Math 105A- 105C.

 MATH 115B.
 Linear Algebra